RushikaAnumula/Public-Key-Cryptography/README.md

-🔐 Public Key Cryptography (PKI)
+##🔐 Public Key Cryptography (PKI)

-Public Key Cryptography, also known as Public Key Infrastructure (PKI), is a security system that enables safe and trusted communication over public networks like the Internet 🌐.
+Public Key Cryptography, also known as Public Key Infrastructure (PKI), is a security system that enables safe and trusted communication over public networks such as the Internet 🌐.
-It plays a crucial role in protecting sensitive data and verifying digital identities.
+It plays a critical role in protecting sensitive data and verifying digital identities in modern applications.

 📌 What is Cryptography?

 Cryptography is the practice of securing information by converting readable data into an unreadable format 🔒.
-Only authorized parties can access and understand the original information, ensuring privacy and data protection.
+Only authorized parties can access and interpret the original data, ensuring privacy, confidentiality, and data protection.

 🏗️ What is Public Key Infrastructure (PKI)?

-PKI is a complete security framework made up of:
+PKI is a complete security framework composed of:

 Hardware 🖥️